 Do you grow lavender, thyme, mint, oregano, marjoram, tarragon, basil…or any other herb in your garden?
 Drying herbs is so easy and you can enjoy those flavorful or fragrant herbs year round by drying them at their peak flavor and scent.

-This is thyme.
+This is thyme in the picture above.
 Can you tell which is the store bought thyme and which is the home dried thyme?
 And the store bought time is not old!
 I just bough it a few months ago.

 When should you cut your herbs to dry?
 Just before they flower.
-This is when they will be the best without being bitter.
+This is when they will have the best flavor without being bitter.

-Bring the cuts you made inside and give them a good rinse to get any bugs, dirt, weeds, or any other debris off.
+Be sure to give your herbs a good rinse to get any bugs, dirt, weeds, or any other debris off before drying.

 If you have a smaller amount, you can just pat dry them off after rinsing.
 If you have a large amount, I suggest laying them out on clean dry cloths or paper towels to get excess water off.
 You could also use a salad spinner.